telerik/xaml-docs/controls/radrichtextbox/ui-for-applying-rich-text-formatting/features-context-menu.md

 You can also use this approach also to remove or modify menu groups and items.
 They can be accessed via the __ContextMenuGroupCollection__ property of the event arguments.

-## Creating custom content builder
+## Creating Custom Content Builder

 You can customize the default context menu by creating a custom content builder and assign it to the __ContentBuilder__ property of the __ContextMenu__.